Muhammad Ali vs. Chuck Wepner: The fight

 Ali controlled most of the fight with Wepner, using his superior speed and boxing skills to mostly neutralize the challenger's offense.
 Despite quickly falling behind on points from the start, Wepner bravely fought on, taking everything the champion threw at him.

 Besides his courage and stamina, Wepner utilized his size along with a repertoire of "fouls and dirty tricks", which were used in the fight.
 Prior to the fight Wepner told his manager "Ali is the king of boxin'", whereupon the manager responded with "Yeah, yeah, Chuck, but in the ring you're the king of dirty fighting.
 You're both royalty."

 Ali would later complain that Wepner had thrown "rabbit punches"—punches on the back of the head—on him, and had expressed his displeasure that Tony Perez, the referee, allowed the usage of this tactic.
-Ali retaliated by throwing 6 punches to the back of Wepner's head in the first round.
+Ali retaliated by throwing six punches to the back of Wepner's head in the first round.
 Similar incidents would continue throughout the fight.

 A major surprise came in the 9th round when Wepner scored a knockdown, after landing a body shot on the champion while stepping forward.
 This would be the fourth and final time Ali would be officially knocked down in a professional fight.
 Ali later disputed the official knockdown, claiming that Wepner had stepped on his foot and then pushed him, causing him to lose his balance and fall.
-Film and photographic records vindicate Ali's claim, however, Wepner maintains that it was a genuine knockdown.
+Film and photographic records support Ali's claim.
+However, Wepner maintains that it was a genuine knockdown.

 After knocking Ali down, Wepner went to his corner and told his manager: "Start the car up, Al, we're going to the bank, we're millionaires!", whereupon the manager told Wepner: "You better turn around--your guy's getting up and he looks pissed off."

 Ali went on to punish Wepner for the remaining six rounds, opening cuts on his face and causing his eyes to swell up.
 The final round culminated with a series of fierce combinations that sent Wepner staggering around the ring before being knocked down by one final punch.
 He tried to rise and beat the count, but the fight was stopped by referee Tony Perez upon seeing the challenger's poor condition.